lvl-up/page_magic/README.md

 end
 ```

 If an id is not specified then the name of the element class will be used.
-The selector for the element can be
-specified on the class itself or overiden when defining the element on the page.
-The custom element can also be
-extended as with other elements.
+In the above example the name given to the element of type `SearchField` would be `search_field`.
+The selector for the element can bespecified on the class itself or overiden when defining the element.
+The custom element can also be extended as with other elements.

 ```ruby
 class MyPage